 Split testing (or A/B testing) is creating two versions of digital content and running both simultaneously before audiences to measure which one performs better based on metrics like website visits, sign-ups, clicks, or purchases.
 It best serves virtual businesses like business coaching, ecommerce, digital marketing, and software companies that want to increase conversions.

-If you’re looking for a great split testing tool, check out Freshmarketer.
-It’s an all-in-one conversion optimization tool that provides A/B testing, form optimization, heat maps, and session replays so you can see how viewers interact with your website.
-Best of all, Freshmarketer is free for up to 10,000 monthly visitors (approx. 70,000 page views).
-Click here to get started.
+If you’re looking for a great all-in-one split-testing tool, check out Freshmarketer.
+It provides A/B testing as well as complementary tools like form optimization, heatmaps, and session replays so you can see why viewers interact with your website as they do.
+Freshmarketer is $99 per month for their A/B testing package.
+Best of all, they offer a free 30-day trial to get you started.

 Example of Split Testing

 Arenaturist.com, a hotel and resort booking website, relied heavily on their booking form for revenue.
 The form was used by visitors to book their reservations.
 As a result, the site featured a prominent form asking people to input their destination, booking date and time, number of people traveling, and any promo codes so people could book their next vacation easily.
 But the form wasn’t performing well.

 To boost conversions, they used A/B testing to test one element of the form—its homepage placement.
 Their original, or control, form was horizontal and featured just above the fold.
 However, the variant version looked exactly the same in terms of color, fonts, call-to-action button size, and more, but was displayed vertically.
 With just one element changed, the company’s A/B testing revealed they could boost conversions by 52 percent by displaying their booking form vertically instead of horizontally.